velvet-jedi/reactCarousel/README.md

 -   aria-label to label elements for screen readers only

 -   Using aria-hidden="true" on images inside icons because the label text for the button already describes the action (no need for screen reader to read the image of the icon)

+-   hide hidden inactive images from screen readers using aria-hidden